sisrfeng/coc-wiki/Debug-coc.nvim.md

 ## Get result form console

-**Warning:** your can't use stdout by `console.log` or `stdout.write`, since coc have to use stdio for communication between neovim.
+**Warning:** your can't use stdout by `console.log` or `stdout.write`, since coc has to use stdio for communication between neovim.

-You can use `console.error` to write string message, like:
+You can use `console.error` to write a string message, like:
 ``` js
 console.error('my error')
 ```
-the message would be echoed in vim, this method is quite limited.
+the message will be echoed in vim.
+However, this method is quite limited.

 ## Using logger module.